ChatSecure/OnionKit/README.md

 To include in a standard project:

-1. Drag the `OnionKit.xcodeproj` file into your project files.
+1. Drag the `./dependencies/lib` folder into your project and make sure the static libs are added to your target.
-2. Go to your target's Build Phases tab
-3. Add `OnionKit` as a Target Dependency
-4. Add `libOnionKit.a` to your "Link Binary with Libraries" step.
-	a.
-Include the libraries found in `OnionKit/Submodules/iOS-OnionBrowser/dependencies/lib`.
+2. In "Search Headers" for your target make to to include `$(SRCROOT)/Submodules/OnionKit/dependencies/include` or something similar.